 This jewelry class is an introductory metals and jewelry fabrication course.
 Students will use copper, brass, pewter, clay, wood, enamel, glass, and paper clay to create pieces.
 Designs evolving through different cultures are applied in cutting, fastening, surface texture, etching, mold making and polishing.
-Students will be responsible for purchasing sterling silver for projects they wish to use it.
+Students will be responsible for purchasing sterling silver for projects they wish to use.
 Students are also supplied with tools they will be responsible for, and will have to pay for if lost or damaged.

+Sculpture

+.5 Credit/Semester

-Sculpture A45 Grade 10-12 .5 Credit/Semester (3 Dimensional Course)
+(3 Dimensional Course)